-- You just have to commit to starting.
-I know that might sound overly simplified, but it really is that simple.
+- Commit to starting: I know that might sound overly simplified, but it really is that simple.
 You have to mentally commit to the process of lasting mental and physical change.

-- That brings me to my next point… KEEP IT SIMPLE!
+- KEEP IT SIMPLE!
 Don't overcomplicate or overthink things.
 It is easy to end up in analysis paralysis.
 Just commit to making small changes over time.
 You are not perfect and no one is expecting you to be.
 Do what you can, when you can, with what you have.

 - Prepare!
 Failing to prepare is preparing to fail.
 Have a plan.
 Have a plan for social situations.
 Have a plan for dining out.
 I keep snacks in my purse, in the center console of my car and in my gym bag.
 I don't want to end up hungry and without a healthy option.
 If you need some help with low carb snack ideas, check out my Complete Guide to Low Carb and Gluten Free Snacks.

 - Get moving!
 I'm not saying that you have to jump in with both feet, join a gym and make working out your life.
 Simply try to move each day, a little more than the day before.
 It really adds up!

 - Track what you eat: If you are not keeping track of what you are eating, it makes it almost impossible to identify what foods might be giving you problems and causing your weight loss to stall.
 Below there is a great list of tracking sites and apps.